 Two of the greatest female singers ever to hop onto the soul train; some of the best Northern Soul stompers ever to come out of a Los Angeles label, apart from Mirwood perhaps; some of today's cream names – Van McCoy, Gene Redd, Gene Page, Bob Krasnow, Jo Armstead, H.B.
 Barnum, Ashford & Simpson, James Brown and George Kerr.

 The session musicians included such luminaries as Eric Gale & Dr John, as well as the sax of Lonnie Youngblood.
 Even the artists that signed to Loma but never had a release on the label are top names – The Three Degrees, as well as artists that had 'Loma recordings' issued on the parent label – The Marvellos, Ike & Tina Turner, and The Apollas.

 Some names, of course, came and went and it would be more than interesting to find out where they are now – Roy Redmond, The Young Lions, Tony Amaro, Larry Laster, The G-Clefs, Paul Days, and The Teen Turbans.

 This then was, and is, Loma.
 An important label, deceased nine years ago, yet in some ways a living legend.

-Chris Savory, who presented the BBC Radio programme 'Record Collectors' for 20 years, passed away on 1st September 2009, aged 62.
+Chris Savory, who presented the BBC Radio programme 'Record Collectors' for 20 years, and published the respected fanzine Hot Buttered Soul, passed away on 1st September 2009, aged 62.